verticonaut/code-box/README.md

       # acts_as_code('male', 'female') # Code attribute name will be 'code'

-      # Given codes 'male' an 'female' the following constants will be defined:
+      # Given codes 'male' and 'female' the following constants will be defined:
       #
       # module Codes
       #   Male   = 'male'